More Information

 The Center for Primary Research and Training (CFPRT) seeks applications from UCLA graduate students for positions that will provide first-hand experience working with archives and special collections material.
 CFPRT scholars may work up to 19 hours per week during the academic year, Monday to Friday between 9 a.m. - 5 p.m., and are paid $28 per hour.
 A minimum of 12 hours per week is strongly encouraged.

-Processing or archival experience is not required for the positions below.
+Processing or archival experience is not required for the position below.

 Project duration: Two quarters